PhilippDehler/ts-template/README.md

   "Hello, {{firstName}}.
 You are {{age#number|add(2)}} years old."
 );
 greetUser({ firstName: "Max", age: 12 }); // returns "Hello, Max.
 You are 14 years old."
-// The arguments are also validated.
+// The existance of arguments is also validated.
 If you specified one argument.
 You HAVE to use it

+// All arguments are parsed by your parsedValue fn and  validated by your validator fn.
+// If the validator return false the engine will throw an error
+// The template string validator can't validate the value of an argument for now. const greetUser = templateFn(
+  "Hello, {{firstName}}.
+You are {{age#number|add(something that is not a number)}} years old."
+);
+greetUser({ firstName: "Max", age: 12 }); // throws an error
 ```

 With `?` you can force the template string validator to suggest a possible operation